 ⏰️ Real-time communication

-Players interact live with others, which improves mental agility and practical language use.
+Players interact live with others, which enhances mental agility and practical language use.

 🤯 Vocabulary recall

-Quickly recall and use words under time pressure, strengthening memory and fluency.
+Quickly recall and use words under pressure, strengthening memory and fluency.

 🧠 Increased motivation